01 of 04

 Inexpensive and reliable voltage testers like the Klein Non-Contact Voltage Tester can detect electrical current without touching the exposed wires.
 Hover the tip of the voltage tester about one inch from the wire and the tester will chirp and flash a light if a current is detected.

 One downside of these pen-style voltage testers is that they cannot detect current in low voltage devices, like pathway lights or small home appliances.
 For that, you need a multimeter.

 Do not confuse with a voltage meter, which indicates the precise voltage of electricity.
 A voltage test is an on/off tool.
 "On" means that there is electricity; "off" means there is none.

 Items of caution with voltage testers:

-- If batteries fail, it may appear that current is dead even if it is not.
-Note: always test the voltage-tester before using it.
+- If the batteries fail, it may appear that the current is dead even if it is not.
+Note that you should always test the voltage tester before using it.

 - Even if the batteries are good, these items are notorious for providing false-positives and false-negatives.
 A false-positive is when the tester beeps, but there is no current.
-Of greater concern is the false-negative, when it doesn't beep even though current is flowing.
+Of greater concern is the false-negative, when the device does not beep even though the current is flowing.

-For these lower voltages and for determining what that voltage is, you need a multimeter.
+However, for lower voltages and for determining what that voltage is, you will need a multimeter.

 02 of 04

-Insert end of voltage tester in both slots of the live receptacle.
+Insert the end of the voltage tester in both slots of the live receptacle.
 Depending on your model, the tester should flash, beep, or both flash and beep if the current is live.

 03 of 04